copperdelta/short-lnk-meteor-course/readme.md

-Short Lnk
+# Short Lnk

 This is a Short Lnk framework webapp

+## Authors:
-Author: Andrew Mead
+Andrew Mead
+Dean Galifianakis